rawnly/gist.nvim/README.md

 ## Usage

-To create a Gist from the current file, use the `:GistCreate` command in Neovim.
+To create a gist from the current file, use the `:GistCreate` command in Neovim.
-The plugin will prompt you for a description and whether the Gist should be private or public.
+The plugin will prompt you for a description and whether the gist should be private or public (depending on the platform).

 ```vim
   :GistCreate [description] [public=true]